amy34268/Launch_Pizza/README.md

    })
 }
 ```
-<h4> Story 1: As a user, I want to order a pizza from a set menu. </h4>
+<h2> Story 1: As a user, I want to order a pizza from a set menu. </h2>
-Users will be able to view a list of pizza, click on the Add button to order a specific pizza, which will make a <strong>POST request with Axios in React</strong>, and send the data (the <strong>id</strong> of the pizza picked, and a receipt) to the backend endpoint.
+Users will be able to view a list of pizza, click on the Add button to order a specific pizza, which will make a <strong>POST request with Axios in React</strong>, and send the data (the <strong>id</strong> of the pizza picked, and a receipt for that order) to the backend endpoint.

-<strong> (endpoint) </strong?
+<strong> (endpoint) </strong>

 ```
 /*app.js*/
-// Add a order (that has a chosen pizza)  to the the list of orders app.post('/Orders', async(req, res) => {
+// Add a order (that has a chosen pizza's id and a receipt) to the the list of orders app.post('/Orders', async(req, res) => {
     try {
         const orders = await orders.add(req.params.pizzaId, req.params.receipt);